-The following capabilities of Xcode are required for the present installation: (1) commandline tools (CLTs) for OS X, respectively the Terminal App, (2) modified (by Apple) version 5.1 of the GCC (GNU compiler collection).
-The aforementioned CLTs are provided by the Terminal App (cf. Section 3.2 for details), also denoted as Terminal or Terminal window.
-As will be shown below, Unix commands for software installation will be entered via Terminal.
-Furthermore, cgx will be launched via Terminal.
-Except of the source code of cgx, the aforementioned modified GCC 5.1 will be applied for compilation.
-For the compilation of cgx the unmodified GCC 4.9 is required because the modified (by Apple) GCC 5.1 is not suitable for the compilation of cgx (cf. Section 2.2.3 and Section 3.1 below for details and Section 5.2 for the installation of the GCC 4.9).
-The aforementioned CLTs and GCC 5.1 are installed together with Xcode in Section 5.1 below.
+lation of software and the command: "gcc" to invoke the modified GCC.
+The aforementioned commands are entered via Terminal (cf. Section 2.2.1 above and also Section 3.2 below for "Terminal").

+Except of the source code of cgx, the aforementioned modified GCC will be applied for compilation.
+For the compilation of cgx, therefore, the unmodified GCC 4.9 is required because the modified (by Apple) GCC for several reasons is not suitable for the compilation of cgx (cf. Section 2.2.3 and Section 3.1 below for details and Section 5.2 below for the installation of the unmodified GCC).

+The aforementioned CLTs and the modified GCC are inherent parts of Xcode and, therefore, are installed together with Xcode in Section 5.1 below (cf. Tab.
+3 for the tested program versions).

 Notes.
-Xcode is a broad suite for software development on OS X. For the installation of cgx, however, only the so called "Command Line Tools" (CLTs) of Xcode are required (installation of Xcode requires 5 GB, the installation of CLT only ca. 300 MB).
-Among others, the CLTs include the already aforementioned version 5.1 of the modified GCC.
-The CLTs provide commands like "make", whereas the latter is required to build executables from source.
+Xcode is a broad suite for software development on OS X. For the installation of cgx, however, only the aforementioned CLTs of Xcode are required (installation of Xcode requires 5 GB, the installation of the CLTs only ca. 300 MB).
+Among others, the CLTs include the aforementioned modified GCC.

 Alternatively to Xcode, only the CLTs may be installed.
-The installation of the CLTs, however, is not subject of the present installation instructions.
-Link for download of the CLT:
+The separate installation of the CLTs, however, is not subject of the present installation instructions.
+Link for download of the CLTs: